 Having access to the Internet means you can get to know your new college town before you even arrive.
 You can start by visiting the city website, which should give you an overview of its amenities.

 You can also find out inside information by checking online discussion forums and Facebook groups for the town.
-This will allow you to see where locals go and what they do for fun in the area.
+Instagram accounts that focus on events and places to eat in town are also worth a follow.

 Once you arrive, you will likely start meeting students from all kinds of places.
-Some will have traveled from out of state or even out of country, like you.
-But you will also meet some students who grew up in the college town, or at least nearby.
+Some will have traveled from out of state — or even out of country — just like you.
+But you’re also bound to meet some students who grew up in or around town.

 Plan Group Outings

-While meeting and getting to know locals can be a helpful way to get familiar with your college town, there are sure to be plenty of other students who like you are completely new to the area.
+While meeting and getting to know locals can be a helpful way to get familiar with your college town, there are sure to be plenty of other students who are completely new to the area and just as eager as you are to explore.
 Why not plan some group outings so you can discover your new home together?

 From grocery stores and pharmacies to cellphone stores and banks, there are plenty of places fellow first year students will need to find.
 Make it a fun trip by inviting your new roommates or classmates into town.
 You can grab lunch or take in a movie while you’re at it.

-Who knows, you may even discover a hidden gem like a pretty park or funky clothing store.
+Who knows, you may even discover a hidden gem like a pretty park or funky thrift store.

-A fast way to get to know a college town is to become an integral part of it.
-Look for volunteer opportunities soon after you arrive.
+A fast way to get to know any college town is to become an integral part of it.
+Look for volunteer opportunities in or around town.
 Spending time at the local soup kitchen or food bank is a great way to meet other locals who are also volunteering.
-If you have a scholarship that requires community service each semester, you will be fulfilling that requirement at the same time.
+(Not to mention volunteer work will look great on any future resume.)

 You can also look into getting a job in your college town.
-Sure, job options for international students can be scarce, but they do exist.
-Just check out the rules associated with your student visa to determine what kind of job you can get and how many hours you can work.
+Sure, you could always get a job on-campus, but why not expand your horizons by exploring your off-campus options?
+If you’re an international student, just make sure to check out the rules associated with your student visa to determine what kind of job you can get and how many hours you can work.

-Whether you end up doing community service or getting a job, you will have to get around town.
-This will make it easy for you to see local landmarks and become familiar with major streets in the college town you’re living in.
+Whether you end up doing community service or getting a part-time job at the local ice cream shop, you’ll be getting about town.
+This will make it easy for you to see local landmarks and become familiar with major streets.